 The Company is at an early stage of development and, as is common with many exploration companies, it relies on financings to fund its exploration and acquisition activities.
-The Company had an excess of current assets over current liabilities of \$352,144 at September 30, 2018; had not yet achieved profitable operations; had accumulated losses of \$5,411,057 at September 30, 2018; and expects to incur further losses in the development of its business.
-Management believes that Palamina has adequate cash resources to fund its operations over the next twelve months.
-However, additional financing is required in order to conduct its planned work programs on its mineral properties, meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
-There can be no certainty as to the ability of the Company to raise sufficient additional financing in order to continue to operate.
+The Company had an excess of current assets over current liabilities of \$268,473 at June 30, 2019; had not yet achieved profitable operations; had accumulated losses of \$7,251,225 at June 30, 2019; and expects to incur further losses in the development of its business.
+Palamina does not have adequate cash resources to fund its operations over the next twelve months and will require additional financing in order to conduct its planned work programs on its mineral properties, meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
+There can be no certainty as to the ability of the Company to raise sufficient additional financing in order to continue to operate, and accordingly, there is a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.